-The guestcontrol commands allow you to control certain things inside a guest from the host.
-Please see chapter 4.8, Guest control, page 80 for an introduction.
+The guestcontrol commands enable control of the guest from the host.
+Please see chapter 4.8, Guest control, page 77 for an introduction.

-There are two sets of subcommands here.
-The first set requires guest credentials to be specified, the second set does not.
+guestcontrol has two sets of subcommands.
+The first set requires guest credentials to be specified, the second does not.

-The first set of subcommands are on the following form:
+The first set of subcommands is of the form: